 For Terms and Conditions relating to Optimus Consultancy, please refer to Section C ‘Consultancy’ section.

-If you have purchased an Optimus Package: Bronze, Silver, Gold or Platinum, please refer to the relevant individual Terms and Conditions that apply to the Products and Services included in the package purchased.
+If you have purchased an Optimus Membership Package: Standard, Premium, Premium Plus or Unlimited, please refer to the relevant individual Terms and Conditions that apply to the Products and Services included in the package purchased.

 1. Use of the Optimus Education Website and Optimus Information Services